Public Policy Polling (PPP) – Bias and Credibility

 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased sources.

 • Overall, we rate Public Policy Polling (PPP) as Least Biased based on polling scores that fall within the balanced range.
-We also rate them as High Factual based on 80% accuracy in predictive polling.
+We also rate them as High Factual based on an A- rating in predictive polling.

 Detailed Report